Search results for:

-The identification, communication, and location information of any device or computer functioning in this space is defined by its Internet Protocol (IP) – a numerical system necessary to route data traffic.
-At a point in time it became very obvious within the technology realm that the decreasing amount of IP addresses – within Internet Protocol version 4 (IPv4) space – would need to be resolved quickly to serve and establish expected connectivity with future network devices.
+The identification, communication, and location information of any device or computer functioning in this space are defined by its Internet Protocol (IP) – a numerical system necessary to route data traffic.
+At a point in time, it became very obvious within the technology realm that the decreasing amount of IP addresses – within Internet Protocol version 4 (IPv4) space – would need to be resolved quickly to serve and establish expected connectivity with future network devices.

 In May of 2014, it was determined that approximately 96% of Internet traffic worldwide was routed by IPv4.
 The Internet Engineering Task Force (IETF) development of IPv6 – an expected replacement for version 4 – is a direct response to these ongoing concerns of IP address exhaustion.

 (1) IPv6 uses a 128-bit address, allowing 2128, or approximately 3.4×1038 addresses, or more than 7.9×1028 times as many as IPv4, which uses 32-bit addresses and provides approximately 4.3 billion addresses.

 (2) IPv6 and IPv4 are not designed to be interoperable, which complicates the transition to IPv6, but several IPv6 transition mechanisms have been devised to permit communication between IPv4 and IPv6 hosts.

 (3) IPv6 provides other technical benefits in addition to a larger addressing space.
 It permits hierarchical address allocation methods that facilitate route aggregation across the Internet and thus limits the expansion of routing tables.